Observance of Christmas by country: Sweden

 After 24 December, the Christmas celebrations have more or less come to an end.
 Some people attend the julottan, an early morning church service on 25 December.
-This particular service was the main service of Christmas historically—nowadays, the Midnight Mass has become increasingly popular.
-Others attend a simpler service called Christmas Prayer in the afternoon of Christmas Eve; however, many Swedes do not attend church at all during Christmas as the country is very secular.
+This service was historically the main service of Christmas—nowadays, the Midnight Mass has become increasingly popular.
+Others attend a simpler service called Christmas Prayer in the afternoon of Christmas Eve, but many Swedes do not attend church at all during Christmas as the country is very secular.
 Even so, most families do set up a Julkrubba ('Christmas Crib').
-On 13 January (locally known as knutdagen or tjugondag knut 'twentieth-day Christmas'), 20 days after Christmas, the Christmas celebrations come to an end and all Christmas decorations are removed.
+On 13 January (locally known as knutdagen or tjugondag knut 'twentieth-day Christmas'), 20 days after Christmas, the Christmas celebrations come to an end, and all Christmas decorations are removed.